-A.7 Initial MC gateway UE configuration data
+A.7 MC gateway UE configuration data

-The initial MC gateway UE configuration data is essential to the MC gateway UE to successfully connect MC clients to the MC system.
-The initial MC gateway UE configuration data can be the same or different across MC gateway UEs.
+The MC gateway UE configuration data is essential to the MC service server to authorize MC service user at non-3gpp device to use the MC service via specific MC Gateway UE..
+The MC gateway UE configuration data can be the same or different across MC gateway UEs.

-Data in table A.7-1 is provided to the MC gateway UE during the bootstrap process and can be configured on the MC gateway UE offline using the CSC-11 reference point or via other means.
+Configuration data in table A.7-1 is provided to MC service server using existing CSC-4 reference point which is used for configuration between the configuration management server and the configuration management client or via other means.